connectedacademy/talkingpictures/course/content/en/class1/extra-pre-reading.md

   meta-date to historical images.
 Below are images that span the entire archive.
   Each has been reimagined as a 4C image, though instead of the frames before and after, we have included contemporaneous and subject-related images.
-For the codes of ethics we have instead substituted the competition rules
+For the codes of ethics we have substituted the competition rules
 ---